omicspilot/eda_gene_expression/README.md

 # EDA on Gene Expression 🧬💻

 This project explores different gene expression datasets for different medical cases using python.
 You get the opportunity to put your skills into practice and possibly learn new ones.
-These are to serve as examples of real-life use cases for **educational purposes**.
+These are to serve as examples of real-life use cases and exclusively for **educational purposes**.

 ## GSE2034
 With the GSE2034 breast cancer dataset, it performs basic exploratory data analysis to uncover patterns in gene expression levels across samples.